bhontz/CodingForGoodApp/README.md

 **EventSlideDeck.pdf**  Event teacher's presentation materials.
 Note that you will need considerable discussion above and beyond the content with this deck.

 **PaperPrototypingTemplate.pdf** Template that you can distribute to attendees for their Paper Prototype.

+DISCLAIMER: I am a volunteer for the Girl Scouts of Orange County, and not a paid staff member of Girl Scouts of America.

 > Written with [StackEdit](https://stackedit.io/).